Tolulope-Akinmoju/Tolulope-Akinmoju.Github.io/Education_Analysis.md

 If you have followed my post to this point, I will like to thank you!
 I enjoyed myself putting all of these together especially because education is a topic I care so much about.
-I would love to hear your feedback and suggestions as I am aim to keep getting better.
+I would love to hear your feedback and suggestions as I aim to keep getting better.

 Be sure to connect with me and check my featured section for more projects: www.linkedin.com/in/tolulope-akinmoju